hypre-space/hypre/src/docs/usr-manual/ch-misc.rst

   --with-kokkos           Use Kokkos.
 Require kokkos package to be compiled
                           properly(default is NO).

-  --with-raja-include=DIR User specifies that RAJA/*.h is in DIR.
-The options
-                          --with-raja-include --with-raja-libs and
-                          --with-raja-lib-dirs must be used together.

-  --with-raja-libs=LIBS   LIBS is space-separated list (enclosed in quotes) of
-                          libraries needed for RAJA (base name only).
-The options --with-raja-libs and --with-raja-lib-dirs
-                          must be used together.

-  --with-raja-lib-dirs=DIRS
-                          DIRS is space-separated list (enclosed in quotes) of directories containing the libraries specified by
-                          --with-raja-libs, e.g "usr/lib /usr/local/lib".
-The
-                          options --with-raja-libs and --raja-blas-lib-dirs
-                          must be used together.

-  --with-kokkos-include=DIR
-                          User specifies that KOKKOS headers is in DIR.
-The options --with-kokkos-include --with-kokkos-libs and
-                          --with-kokkos-dirs must be used together.

-  --with-kokkos-libs=LIBS LIBS is space-separated list (enclosed in quotes) of
-                          libraries needed for KOKKOS (base name only).
-The options --with-kokkos-libs and --with-kokkos-dirs
-                          must be used together.

-  --with-kokkos-lib-dirs=DIRS
-                          DIRS is space-separated list (enclosed in quotes) of directories containing the libraries and
-                          Makefile.kokkos is assumed to be in DIRS/../ .
-The options --with-kokkos-libs and --with-kokkos-dirs
-                          must be used together.

-To run on the GPUs, the option ``--with-cuda`` or ``--with-device-openmp`` is also needed, and the provided RAJA and Kokkos libraries should have been built with CUDA or OpenMP 4.5 correspondingly.
+To run on the GPUs with RAJA and Kokkos, the options ``--with-cuda`` and ``--with-device-openmp`` are also needed, and the RAJA and Kokkos libraries should be built with CUDA or OpenMP 4.5 correspondingly.

+The other GPU related options include:

+* ``--enable-nvtx``: enable NVTX annotations for CUDA profilers
+* ``--enable-cub`` : enable the caching GPU memory allocator in hypre
+* ``--enable-cusparse`` : choose cuSPARSE for GPU sparse kernels
+* ``--enable-cublas`` : choose cuBLAS for GPU dense kernels
+* ``--enable-curand`` : generating random numbers on GPUs

 Testing the Library
 ==============================================================================